 We believe short-term performance is largely random in nature.
 "In the short run, the market is a voting machine but in the long run, it is a weighing machine."
 What Ben Graham2 describes is the result of innate behavioral biases that we believe drive reflexive overreactions to short-term market variables that, when viewed rationally, have no impact on long-term value.
 Not only do we believe that short-term performance is random in nature, we believe any single period of performance is essentially an arbitrary construct.
 To understand how a manager performs over a given period, we believe it is important to look at performance in the context of all periods of similar length in a manager's track record.
-In the table below, we look at all the rolling one-year, three-year, five-year and 10year periods (monthly) to assess our frequency and magnitude of outperformance and underperformance.
-For three-year periods, we outperformed our benchmark 76% of the time while our peers outperformed in 35% of these periods.
-Further, our average excess return in these periods was +281 (gross), +247 (net) basis points versus the benchmark.
-In contrast, the average excess returns of those peers that outperformed in these periods was +197 (gross), +193 (net) basis points - outperforming both less frequently and by a lower magnitude.
-Similarly, for five-year periods, we outperformed our benchmark 95% of the time while our peers outperformed in 29% of these periods.
-Our average excess return in these periods was +213 (gross), +156 (net) basis points versus the benchmark, while the average excess returns of those peers that outperformed was +144 (gross), +90 (net) basis points.
+In the table below, we look at all the rolling six-month, one-year, three-year and five-year periods (monthly) to assess our frequency and magnitude of outperformance and underperformance.
+For three-year periods, we outperformed our benchmark 80% of the time while our peers outperformed in 45% of these periods.
+Further, our average excess return in these periods was +281 basis points versus the benchmark.
+In contrast, the average excess returns of those peers that outperformed in these periods was +197 basis points - outperforming both less frequently and by a lower magnitude.
+Similarly, for five-year periods, we outperformed our benchmark 97% of the time while our peers outperformed in 42% of these periods.
+Our average excess return in these periods was +213 basis points versus the benchmark, while the average excess returns of those peers that outperformed was +144 basis points.